Understanding Contact Center Fundamentals

 Pricing for an on-site course delivered at your location is determined based on a "base fee" for up to four attendees, and a per person fee for each attendee thereafter.
 On-site fees are all inclusive:

-• Base fee for up to 4 participants - $7,200 includes:
+• Base fee for up to 4 participants - $11,995 includes:

-• 2-day instructor-led training course
+• 3-day instructor-led training course

 • All training materials and shipping

-• Certificate of completion
+• Certificates of completion

 • Instructor's travel and lodging expenses

-• Additional participants - $795 each
+• Additional participants - $895 each

-Additional travel surcharges will be charged for travel outside of the continental USA and for seminars scheduled within three weeks, or paid for within three weeks, of the onsite delivery date.
+Additional travel surcharges will be charged for travel outside of the continental USA and for seminars scheduled within three weeks, or paid for within three weeks, of the on-site delivery date.

 The customer site must provide suitable meeting space, any desired meals or refreshments, and the following presentation supplies:

-• Two easels with paper and markers
+• Easel with flipchart paper and markers

 Request In-House Training

-Additional Attendees, $795 each
+Additional Attendees, $895 each

 More Training and Certification Courses